Browse Exhibits (4 total)

 The exhibit showcases shorts and excerpts from the award-winning documentary series From Criminality to Equality which includes Stand Together (2002), The Queer Nineties(2009), Politics of the Heart(2005) and, The End of Second Class (2006).

-A collection of materials relating to the histories of LGBTQ+ people, organizations, and issues at Ryerson university, from the early days of gay organizations to the present.
-Featured issues include HIV/AIDS, homophobia on campus, the history of RyePRIDE, and the development of a trans organization.
+A collection of materials relating to the histories of LGBTQ2+ people, organizations, and issues at Toronto Metropolitan University, from the early days of gay organizations to the present.
+Featured issues include HIV/AIDS, homophobia on campus, the history of what was formerly called RyePRIDE, and the development of a trans organization.